Dad of 4-Year-Old Slain in Dallas Apologizes for Leaving Kids

 Sherrod told reporters that Gernon left town after being ordered by a court into rehab.
 CrimeOnline obtained court records showing several outstanding charges against Gernon in Harris County.

-Gernon referenced his legal issues, saying in the recording, “I have to fear for my freedom as it is the goal of some to see me go to jail rather than grieve my little boy.”
+Gernon referenced his legal issues, saying in the recording, “I have to fear for my freedom, as it is the goal of some to see me go to jail rather than grieve the loss of my little boy.”
 He did not disclose his location or legal status.

 Crying at times, he did take responsibility for failing to protect the twins.